Hi! I want to buy fit-PC2i and use it as a wireless+wired router.

 Re: fit-PC2i as a router

 The hardware of the chips should basically support this.
-Most software/drivers wont.1) It it possible to use fit-PC2i as a Wifi AP?
-If yes, then how?
+Most software/drivers wont.

 I am not aware of any issues despite those common to wifi in general.
-Master mode might be a problem..2) I heard people had some problems with fit-PC dropping Wifi connection.
-Is this problem a problem of today or maybe it was solved?
+Master mode might be a problem..

 fitPC2i has two LAN ports, yes.
 It uses the last pci-express lane so there is no miniPCIe port left.
-WiFi is available via internal (proprietary) USB port.3) I need 2 LAN ports.
-Fit-PC2i really has 2 LANs?
+WiFi is available via internal (proprietary) USB port.

 Ethernet driver had some problem recognize the right revision of the chip, but this is fixed.
 Wifi drivers are available from ralink in staging tree or from the rt2x00 project.
 The latter one is incorporated into kernel mainline (on recent kernel versions).
-HostAP might someday work for rt3090, but there is little hope for rt3070usb.4) Are there some problems concerning network operation on running Linux?
-Windows?
+HostAP might someday work for rt3090, but there is little hope for rt3070usb.

 Last edited by fly on Fri Sep 24, 2010 12:58 pm, edited 3 times in total.